 New construction managers are typically hired as assistants and work under the guidance of an experienced manager.

-It is becoming increasingly important for construction managers to have a bachelor’s degree in construction science, construction management, architecture, or engineering.
+Although there are various ways to enter this occupation, it is becoming increasingly important for construction managers to have a bachelor’s degree in construction science, construction management, architecture, or engineering.
 As construction processes become more complex, employers are placing greater importance on specialized education.

 More than 100 colleges and universities offer accredited bachelor’s degree programs in construction science, building science, or construction engineering.
 These programs include courses in project control and management, design, construction methods and materials, cost estimation, building codes and standards, and contract administration.
 Courses in mathematics and statistics are also relevant.